Select Page

 Why Visit Sachsenhausen?

-The train is one of the most convenient ways to reach Sachsenhausen.
+Train seems to be one of the most accessible means to get to Sachsenhausen.
 Here’s a step-by-step guide:

 Step 1: Departure from Berlin

-Start your journey in Berlin at any of the major train stations like Berlin Hauptbahnhof (main station), Berlin Alexanderplatz, or Berlin Friedrichstraße.
-These stations offer direct connections to Sachsenhausen.
+Begin your trip in any of the principal railway stations namely Berlin Hauptbahnhof or main station, Berlin Alexanderplatz, or Berlin Friedrichstraße.
+All these stations provide direct link to Sachsenhausen.

 Step 3: Purchasing Tickets